Last updated May 24, 2026

 the irreversible bond

-Sappho in Scorpio names the bonding register that marks the participant: friendships that involve the worst version of yourself surviving the disclosure, romances that change you in ways that cannot be undone, bonds that include the shared secret.
-The placement works when the consequential register is real and the participants stay distinct, and fails when the bond becomes fusion and the self dissolves into the bonded other.
-The interruption point is being marked without being eaten, holding the edge between intimacy and merger.
-The shadow is bonding-as-disappearance, the partner kept as proof the self exists.
+Sappho in Scorpio names the bond that marks the participant.
+Friendships that involve the worst version of yourself surviving the disclosure, romances that change you in ways that cannot be undone, bonds that include the shared secret.
+It works when the consequential register is real and the participants stay distinct from each other through the depth.
+The shadow is bonding-as-disappearance: the partner kept as proof the self exists, the bond becoming fusion, the placement losing the edge between intimacy and merger until the self is reconstructable only by leaving.

 Sappho in Sagittarius